russ-hensel/stuffdb/README.md

 Status:
   At this point some stuff works, but still very far from a useful system.
   The current db is around the help document which works fairly well.

+  If you want to try it out: contact me and I will make the repository work, right now while it works on my desktop the repo is primarly for backup not distribution.

   Will soon have a db for all the documents, mostly empty.